fish-red/Injector/README.md

-# Injector, the Swift successor to injectionforxcode
+# Injector, Swift successor to injectionforxcode

-To use Download the [Diamond](https://github.com/johnno1962/Diamond) project and build it to enable the `diamond` scripting language based on Swift.
+To use, download the [Diamond](https://github.com/johnno1962/Diamond) project and build it to enable the `diamond` scripting language based on Swift.
 Then, run the `run_injector` script in the project directory.
 In other words paste the following into terminal:

     cd /tmp
-    rm -rf Diamond
     git clone https://github.com/johnno1962/Diamond
     cd Diamond && xcodebuild && ./run_injector